 If you need a reference letter for a graduate school application or some other purpose, get in touch early, at least 4 weeks before the deadline.
 Writing letters takes a lot of time and I simply won't be able to write you one on short notice.
 When contacting me, please include your CV, a transcript, and what you are applying to.

-For several years, I was in charge of the Astronomical Observatory at the University of Toronto Scarborough.
-Unfortunately, the observatory ceased operations in March 2019 due to changes in the university's priorities and recent construction work related to a new animal testing lab.
+For several years, I have been in charge of the Astronomical Observatory at the University of Toronto Scarborough.
+Unfortunately, the observatory is currently not operational due to ongoing construction work related to a new animal testing lab.